Dynamic Workflows: Definitions

 Where do you think the schema is coming from in this workspace?

-With Prompt for User Parameters enabled, run the workspace again.
+With Prompt for User Parameters enabled, rerun the workspace.
 If you have Feature Caching enabled, you'll need to choose Re-Run, not Run.
-This time you are prompted to pick the source dataset.
+This time, you are prompted to pick the source dataset.
 Pick the Zoning dataset.
 You can find this at C:\FMEData2022\Data\Zoning\Zones.tab

 Definitions5.png